Interview with Arthur Hulyer

 CJ: And whereabouts were you based with 76 Squadron?

-AH: Well, we were, you know, the losses were terrible, really, and we were lucky to get away with it really
+AH: Well, we were, you know, the losses were terrible, really, and we were lucky to get away with it really.

 CJ: But which airfield were you flying from?

-AH: Holme-on-Spalding Moor
+AH: Holme-on-Spalding Moor.

-CJ: Holme-on-Spalding Moor, in Yorkshire
+CJ: Holme-on-Spalding Moor, in Yorkshire.

-AH: Holme-on-Spalding, parent airfield, that’s where we all but before that, you see, you go through a course in the RAF [unclear], where you go on various aircraft really to get to a stage where you, you know, so let’s start from where I joined 76 Squadron was Holme-on-Spalding Moor, losses were terrible then, really, but looking back I met a lot of blokes, and you know they are all the same type aircrew, anyway let’s pick, let’s go from there 76 Squadron.
+AH: Holme-on-Spalding, parent airfield, that’s where we all but before that, you see, you go through a course in the RAF [unclear], where you go on various aircraft really to get to a stage where you, you know, so let’s start from where I joined 76 Squadron was Holme-on-Spalding Moor, losses were terrible then, really, but looking back I met a lot of blokes, and you know they are all the same type aircrew, [pause] anyway let’s pick, let’s go from there 76 Squadron.
 My mind’s gone blank [laughs].

 CJ: But do you remember how many operations you flew with 76?

-AH: Oh, about half a dozen, yeah
+AH: Oh, about half a dozen, yeah.

-CJ: And what were the, do you remember any of the targets were that you were flying to?
+CJ: And what were the, do you remember what any of the targets were that you were flying to?

 CJ: Sorry, for those who don’t know the terminology, what’s a Second Dickey?

-AH: Pilot, Second Dickey
+AH: Pilot, Second Dickey.

 CJ: Co-pilot, is it?
-Yes
+Yes.

-CJ: Dakota
+CJ: Dakota.

 CJ: So you were flying troops back from India, back home at the end of the war and what happened to you after that?

-AH: It never got to that, we never flew them back home, yeah
+AH: It never got to that, we never flew them back home, yeah.

-CJ: Right
+CJ: Right.

 AH: We stayed on the squadron virtually and they got [file missing]

-US: Excuse me interrupting
+[Other]: Excuse me interrupting.

-CJ: Here we go
+CJ: Here we go.

-AH: Yeah, can I talk casual know, can I?
-Yeah, I enjoyed India, actually, really, because I was grounded because it got to the stage where they were trying to, they paid us too much money [laughs] so consequently they wanted to move us around a bit so, as I was trained as an engineer virtually, I went on an MT section, and that was very interesting, trained as an engineer, so consequently I went to, joined the MT section in the RAF
+AH: Yeah, can I talk casual now, can I?
+Yeah, I enjoyed India, actually, really, because I was grounded because it got to the stage where they were trying to, they paid us too much money [laughs] so consequently they wanted to move us around a bit so, as I was trained as an engineer virtually, I went on an MT section, and that was very interesting, trained as an engineer, so consequently I went to, joined the MT section in the RAF.

-CJ: MT being motor transport
+CJ: MT being motor transport.

 CJ: So how long did you stay on the MT section for?